Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 eax` instead of `xor rax, rax` would result in a smaller instruction, and using `mov [r12 + r13], r14` where `r14` is register with the value 0 would be faster than `mov [r12 + r13], 0`.
 We could also check if two instructions are reading the same cell twice, and optimize that.
+Etc.

 But these types of optimizations need a deep understanding of the instructions set and how each instruction is executed by the processor (knowledge that I